mjaroszewski1979/mjaroszewski1979/README.md

   - 🔭 I’m currently working on  User Accounts & Authentication in Flask
-  - 🌱 I’m currently learning Generators and Iterators Protocol in Python
+  - 🌱 I’m currently learning JavaScript
   - 👯 I’m looking to collaborate on Creating Trading Strategy using TA Library
   - 💬 Ask me about Python and Flask Fundamentals
   - 😄 Pronouns: Muttley from 'Catch the Pigeon'